Syncleus/aparapi-examples/README.md

 The examples should run on any system as-is.
 For GPU acceleration support you must have OpenCL installed and a compatible graphics card.

-**Aparapi runs on all operating systems and platforms, however GPU acceleration support is currently provided for the following platforms: Windows 64bit, Mac OSX 64bit, Linux 64bit, and Linux 32bit.**
+**Aparapi runs on all operating systems and platforms, however GPU acceleration support is currently provided for the following platforms: Windows 64bit, Windows 32bit, Mac OSX 64bit, Linux 64bit, and Linux 32bit.**

 ## Obtaining the Source